 "It's an honor to join the staff at JU and work with Coach Montez and Coach Hayes," said Jeroloman.
 "My family and I are truly excited to become part of the Jacksonville community and JU family.
 The opportunity to work for a great university, with an extremely respected staff, in my home state is something I couldn't pass up."

 Volunteer Assistant Coach

-Alex Swenson enters his first season as the volunteer assistant coach of the Jacksonville University baseball program where he will be leading the catchers and assisting with the pitching staff.
+Alex Swenson joing the as the Jacksonville University baseball program as a volunteer assistant coach for the 2014 season.
+He leads the catchers and assists with the pitching staff.

 JU's version of the "Iron Man," Swenson was one of the first three-year captains in JU history and a member of the Dolphins' NCAA Regional Teams in 2007, 2009 and 2011.
 Known for his skills and durability behind the plate, Swenson had a career fielding percentage of .987.
 Swenson played in a total of 148 games during his career at JU and received the nickname "Iron Man" after catching every game in the 2010 season, and a stretch of 109 of 112 games through the 2010 and 2011 seasons.

 Swenson played alongside a number of talented players while at JU.
 Fifteen of his teammates where selected in the MLB draft, notably Chris Anderson (1st round to Los Angeles) and Adam Brett Walker (3rd round to Minnesota).